-- throughput: Number of operations that Elasticsearch can perform within a certain time period, usually per second.
-See the track reference for a definition of what is meant by one "operation" for each operation type. - merge\parts\total\time\\: Different merge times as reported by Lucene.
-Only available if Lucene index writer trace logging is enabled. - merge\parts\total\docs\\: See merge\parts\total\time\\ - disk\io\write\bytes: number of bytes that have been written to disk during the benchmark.
-On Linux this metric reports only the bytes that have been written by Elasticsearch, on Mac OS X it reports the number of bytes written by all processes. - disk\io\read\bytes: number of bytes that have been read from disk during the benchmark.
-The same caveats apply on Mac OS X as for disk\io\write\bytes. - cpu\utilization\1s: CPU usage in percent of the Elasticsearch process based on a one second sample period.
-The maximum value is N \ 100% where N is the number of CPU cores available. - node\startup\time: The time in seconds it took from process start until the node is up. - node\total\old\gen\gc\time: The total runtime of the old generation garbage collector across the whole cluster as reported by the node stats API. - node\total\young\gen\gc\time: The total runtime of the young generation garbage collector across the whole cluster as reported by the node stats API. - segments\count: Total number of segments as reported by the indices stats API. - segments\memory\in\bytes: Number of bytes used for segments as reported by the indices stats API. - segments\doc\values\memory\in\bytes: Number of bytes used for doc values as reported by the indices stats API. - segments\stored\fields\memory\in\bytes: Number of bytes used for stored fields as reported by the indices stats API. - segments\terms\memory\in\bytes: Number of bytes used for terms as reported by the indices stats API. - segments\norms\memory\in\bytes: Number of bytes used for norms as reported by the indices stats API. - segments\points\memory\in\bytes: Number of bytes used for points as reported by the indices stats API. - merges\total\time: Total runtime of merges as reported by the indices stats API.
-Note that this is not Wall clock time (i.e. if M merge threads ran for N minutes, we will report M \ N minutes, not N minutes). - merges\total\throttled\time: Total time within merges have been throttled as reported by the indices stats API.
-Note that this is not Wall clock time. - indexing\total\time: Total time used for indexing as reported by the indices stats API.
-Note that this is not Wall clock time. - indexing\throttle\time: Total time that indexing has been throttled as reported by the indices stats API.
-Note that this is not Wall clock time. - refresh\total\time: Total time used for index refresh as reported by the indices stats API.
-Note that this is not Wall clock time. - flush\total\time: Total time used for index flush as reported by the indices stats API.
-Note that this is not Wall clock time.
+- segments_count: Total number of segments as reported by the indices stats API. - segments_memory_in_bytes: Number of bytes used for segments as reported by the indices stats API. - segments_doc_values_memory_in_bytes: Number of bytes used for doc values as reported by the indices stats API. - segments_stored_fields_memory_in_bytes: Number of bytes used for stored fields as reported by the indices stats API. - segments_terms_memory_in_bytes: Number of bytes used for terms as reported by the indices stats API. - segments_norms_memory_in_bytes: Number of bytes used for norms as reported by the indices stats API. - segments_points_memory_in_bytes: Number of bytes used for points as reported by the indices stats API. - merges_total_time: Total runtime of merges as reported by the indices stats API.
+Note that this is not Wall clock time (i.e. if M merge threads ran for N minutes, we will report M N minutes, not N minutes). - merges_total_throttled_time: Total time within merges have been throttled as reported by the indices stats API.
+Note that this is not Wall clock time. - indexing_total_time: Total time used for indexing as reported by the indices stats API.
+Note that this is not Wall clock time. - indexing_throttle_time: Total time that indexing has been throttled as reported by the indices stats API.
+Note that this is not Wall clock time. - refresh_total_time: Total time used for index refresh as reported by the indices stats API.
+Note that this is not Wall clock time. - flush_total_time: Total time used for index flush as reported by the indices stats API.
+Note that this is not Wall clock time. - final_index_size_bytes: Final resulting index size after the benchmark.